ietf-wg-cellar/ebml-specification/specification.markdown

 A numerical range for `EBML Elements` which are of numerical types (Unsigned Integer, Signed Integer, Float, and Date).
 If specified the value of the EBML Element MUST be within the defined range.
 See [section of Expressions of range](#expression-of-range) for rules applied to expression of range values.

 The `range` attribute is OPTIONAL.
+If the `range` attribute is not present then any value legal for the `type` attribute is valid.

 #### size